-We have visited Walt Disney World during August, September, October, November, December, February and March, and shall I be honest with you?
+We visited Walt Disney World in the months of August, September, October, November, December, February, March, and May, and shall I be honest with you?
 There are always crowds, and there are always lines.
 If you visit WDW expecting lines and crowds, then you won’t be disappointed, and pleasantly surprised if it is a more quiet day.

-This is why it is important to have those FP+ and ADRs booked, as well having some sort of plan for the day in mind.
+This is why it is important to have those Genie+ and ADRs booked, as well as some sort of plan for the day in mind.

 You can use information from crowd calendars which will give you some indication of the level of crowds you can expect, but over the years, we have found that they are not as reliable as they claim to be.
 I think this is because they are compiled from historical crowds – and the crowds at WDW are changing!

 There are pros and cons to taking a bag to theme parks.
 The biggest con, I guess, is the fact that you have to go through the security bag check, instead of bypassing that line.
 And of course, you have to carry it around with you.
 But, there are things you need during the day – like sunscreen (so important in that Florida sunshine), water (we freeze bottles which melt through the day; plus there are water fountains to refill at), as well as other bits and bobs, like our autograph book and ponchos (for those tropical downpours!)
 I wrote a post a couple of years ago about my 20 Walt Disney World Essentials which you might like to take a look at.
 It does need a little bit of an update, but most of it still stands.

 You may find after taking it one day, that there are things that you don’t need to take – so adjust accordingly.
 Everybody’s park bag will be different, so why not download my free printable day pack checklist to help you get organised?

 12. Stop and smell the Magic!